-I help clients of diverse identities (including poly/non-monogamous, kinky, LGBTQ+) get to know themselves better so that they can encounter new and challenging experiences in a way that feels congruent and meaningful.
+I help clients of diverse identities (including polyam/CNM, kinky, lesbian, gay, bi+, queer, trans and gender diverse, asexual, sex workers/erotic laborers and more ) get to know themselves better so that they can encounter new and challenging experiences in a way that is congruent and meaningful.

-You have what you need within you.
-Your emotions, relationships, body, and lived experiences help illuminate the way forward, yet you might struggle to comprehend/integrate the full message.
+You already have what you need to thrive.
+Your emotions, relationships, body, and lived experiences help illuminate the way forward, yet you might struggle to decipher the map.
 I am here to help you in your exploration and discovery.
-Together, we can work to recognize the signals that disturb you and unfolding their deeper meaning.
+I am here to facilitate your exploration and discovery.
+Together, we can work to recognize the signals that disturb you and learn from that untapped wisdom.